SST Records: Decline in prominence

+Present

+The label eventually resumed releasing new material in the mid-2000s.
+However, these new releases have been restricted to Ginn-related projects like Gone, Hor, Jambang, and Greg Ginn and the Taylor Texas Corrugators.

 In 2002, Ginn signed a new distribution deal with Koch Records and announced a series of new releases from his various projects.
 In 2006, independent digital music distributor The Orchard announced that 94 titles from SST's back catalog would become available on digital services like eMusic and the iTunes Music Store.

+In 2007, Ginn, his music studios, and the label moved to Taylor, Texas, with Ginn citing the city as a "great place to work" and noting its close proximity to Austin.